How Long Do the Withdrawal Symptoms from Fentanyl Last?

-According to the National Institute on Drug Abuse, it is 25-50 times stronger than heroin and 50-100 times stronger than morphine.
-As such, people who are struggling with fentanyl abuse or addiction may hesitate to quit using the drug, because of a fear of intense withdrawal symptoms.
+Fentanyl is a powerful opioid painkiller with a high addiction potential.
+According to the National Institute on Drug Abuse, it is 50 to 100 times more potent than morphine.
+People who are struggling with fentanyl abuse or addiction may hesitate to quit using the drug even if they want to, because of a fear of intense withdrawal symptoms.

 Difficulty Stopping Fentanyl Use

-- Agitation and anxiety
+- Agitation, anxiety

-- Muscle and joint aches
+- Muscle aches

-- Increased tearing
+- Increased tearing, runny nose

-- Nausea and vomiting
+- Nausea, vomiting

 - Dilated pupils

-- Timeline for Detox from Fentanyl
+Timeline for Detox from Fentanyl

 Medical Support for Detox